 In 2008, neuroscientist Charles Limb used fMRI (functional magnetic resonance imaging) to examine the brains of improv jazz musicians whilst in flow states.
-Limb found that the dorsolateral prefrontal cortex (an area of the brain related to self-monitoring), deactivated.
+Limb found that the dorsolateral prefrontal cortex (an area of the brain related to self-monitoring) was deactivated.
 Self-monitoring is our inner critic: everything that makes us doubt ourselves.
 When this area goes quiet, it is possible to act without any fear or hesitation.
 That’s why creativity becomes fee-flowing, risk-taking is no longer scary, and you are able to give your best performance.

 And this is not all.
 Changes in brainwave activity enhance this process.
 During flow, the brain shifts from beta waves (fast-moving states of consciousness) to the slower frequencies of alpha and theta.
-Alpha waves are associated with day-dreaming — when we jump from one idea to the next without much resistance.
+Alpha waves are associated with daydreaming — when we jump from one idea to the next without much resistance.
 Meanwhile, theta waves show up during REM or just before we fall asleep.
-It is then when ideas combine in radical ways.
+It is then that ideas combine in radical ways.
 Naturally, both effects further decision-making much more.

-The Importance of Flow at the Workplace
+The Importance of Flow in the Workplace

 “Choose a job you love, and you will never have to work a day in your life,” said Confucius.
 It’s an excellent proverb, but the reality of the 21st century is more complicated than that.
 Even if you are doing something you love and are good at, distractions can jeopardize your productivity.
 If you are dealing with constant emails, phone calls, overlapping projects, and last-minute meetings each day, you’d likely feel burnout and stressed at some point.